Divepit/napoly/README.md

 ## Install

-To use the Napoly Vue application, the <a href="https://github.com/Divepit/napolyAPI" target="_blank">NapolyAPI</a> must be installed as well.
+To use the Napoly Vue application, the [Napoly API](https://github.com/Divepit/napolyAPI") must be installed as well.

 Once you cloned the repo, run
 ```sh